 1. Learn what geoarbitrage or early retirement look like for you

-The first step is to get crystal clear on what geoarbitrage or early retirement look like for you.
+The first step is to get crystal clear on what geoarbitrage or early retirement looks like for you.
 Do you want an active retirement full of adventure or a casual, relaxing retirement?
 Do you want to stay in the U.S.?
 Live abroad?
-Or, slow-travel around the globe?
+Or slow travel around the globe?

-Once you know your definitions of geoarbitrage and retirement, you can price it and plan it.
-Click here to learn more.
+Once you know your definitions of geoarbitrage and retirement, you can price and plan it.
+Learn more by following our early retirement plan.

 2. Prepare to earn more (even in retirement)

-There are several ‘passive’ ways to earn money whether you’re retired or simply geoliberated.
-There’s small business income – yes, your own small business – real estate income and investment income.
+There are several ‘passive’ ways to earn money, whether you’re retired or simply geoliberated.
+There’s small business income – yes, your own a small business – real estate income, investment income, and retirement income.
+Having location-independent income gives you the financial freedom to widen your search.

 3. Invest more (because you should never stop investing)

-Yes, you want to invest for income as we said above, but you should also and always invest for growth, too.
+Yes, as we said above, you want to invest for income, but you should also always invest for growth.
 This is true no matter how old you are.

 4. Save more aggressively

-Even though it’s harder to save more money in our low-interest-rate environment, saving more money is still an important strategy and there are few tricks to do so.
+Even though it’s harder to save more money with today’s inflation rates, saving more money is still an important strategy, and there are few tricks to do so.

 5. Borrow less money for more geoarbitrage flexibility